-We all have distinct tastes in all things, cars, house types, clothing, and even our musical appreciations.
-The same applies to how we love our cars; some people love it plain bland, while others love to spice it up.
-Throw in some colors and make it look more aesthetically pleasing.
-That’s why many people love painting murals on their cars.
-So let’s discuss how to paint a mural on your car.
+We all have a variety of distinct tastes in all things — cars, house types, clothing, and even our musical appreciations.
+The same applies to how we love our cars.
+Some people love it plain and bland, while others love to spice it up.

-However, you don’t just art-paint every car.
-There are other things you must know before heading to paint a mural on your vehicle.
+You must know other things before heading to paint a mural on your vehicle.
 Like, what kind of paint should you use in your car?
 How do you airbrush your car?
 We have looked into everything in the segments below.